Naruto RPG

 All mission threads must follow these rules:

-• A player can start a mission thread as long as they meet the Character Requirements.
+• A player can start a mission thread if they meet the Character Requirements.
 They do not need consent from NRPG Staff or the village Kage to start a mission except Legendary Missions.

-• Academy Students / E-Rank Missing Ninja are not permitted to join in mission threads.
+• Academy Students / E-Rank Missing Ninja / Vagabond can only participate in E-rank mission topics.

 • The first post of a mission thread must contain a link to the approved mission and the mission details.